tdwg/website/community/gbwg/enviro/index.md

 ## Scope

-* Organismal environmental (e.g. surface, water, ice, soil and air samples) and host-associated samples (e.g. gut, fecal, cheek, blood, wood)
+- Organismal environmental (e.g. surface, water, ice, soil and air samples) and host-associated samples (e.g. gut, fecal, cheek, blood, wood)
-* Agrobiodiversity and in-vitro samples
+- Agrobiodiversity and in-vitro samples
-* Environmental DNA samples
+- Environmental DNA samples
-* Community/bulk samples
+- Community/bulk samples
-* both recent and ancient material
+- both recent and ancient material
-* sequence data and data derived from PCR detection such as qPCR
+- sequence data and data derived from PCR detection such as qPCR
-* Gathering event data, relationships between samples, lab data (extraction, sequencing pipeline, primers, sequences)
+- Gathering event data, relationships between samples, lab data (extraction, sequencing pipeline, primers, sequences)

-## Goals outputs and outcomes
+## Goals, outputs and outcomes

-* Definitions of glossary terms, such as “what is an environmental sample”
+- Definitions of glossary terms, such as “what is an environmental sample”
-* Consider which granularity or resolution of data would be of interest
+- Consider which granularity or resolution of data would be of interest
-* Data standard for sharing environmental sample and eDNA data
+- Data standard for sharing environmental sample and eDNA data
-* Application schemes for using the data standard with current ABCD and DwC models
+- Application schemes for using the data standard with current ABCD and DwC models
-* If needed alternative application schemes
+- If needed alternative application schemes
-* Example use cases for application of best practices
+- Example use cases for application of best practices
-* Publication of proposed data standard, application schemes and best practice guidelines
+- Publication of proposed data standard, application schemes and best practice guidelines

 ## Strategy

-* Build on and consolidate previous work from within GGBN, GBIF and GSC
+- Build on and consolidate previous work from within GGBN, GBIF and GSC
-* Consult with related initiatives, working groups and networks (e.g. biobank networks, permit working group, data aggregators, material sample working group)
+- Consult with related initiatives, working groups and networks (e.g. biobank networks, permit working group, data aggregators, material sample working group)
-* Consult with researchers and collections who work with environmental samples
+- Consult with researchers and collections who work with environmental samples
-* Regular reports to the GBWG Interest Group and Executive Committee
+- Regular reports to the GBWG Interest Group and Executive Committee

 ## Timeline